Belmont (CDP), New Hampshire: Geography

 The CDP is in the southern part of the town, along a portion of the Tioga River that drops about 40 ft in 0.4 mi.
 The CDP extends southwest to Pumping Station Brook, south as far as Wareing Road and Higgins Drive, east to include Belmont Elementary School and the housing development around Sleepy Hollow Lane, north to Perkins Road, River Street, Seavey Road, and Hurricane Road, and northwest to an unnamed brook that joins the Tioga River just west of Pumping Station Brook.

 New Hampshire Routes 106 and 140 intersect in the CDP just east of the village center.
-Route 106 leads north 6 mi to Laconia and south 16 mi to Interstate 393 in the east part of Concord, while Route 140 leads east 16 mi to Alton and west 5 mi to U.S. Route 3 in Tilton.
+Route 106 leads north 6 mi to Laconia and south 16 mi to Interstate 393 in the eastern part of Concord, while Route 140 leads east 16 mi to Alton and west 5 mi to U.S. Route 3 in Tilton.

 According to the United States Census Bureau, the Belmont CDP has a total area of 3.3 km2, of which 0.04 sqkm, or 1.15%, are water.